 Estimated read time 2-5 minutes

-Let’s say you do a 12 week training block focused on technique.
+Let’s say you do a 12-week training block focused on technique.
 Before the block you got insanely psyched up and fluked an 80kg Snatch.
 After the block you still only hit an 80kg snatch (unlikely yet possible), but this time your movement is much better technically.
 What’s more you can hit that 80kg snatch reliably across the week.
 If you just judge your progress by the raw numbers then you haven’t improved, but your technique and consistency will have massively progressed.
-(And as we all know, technical improvements quickly lead to big PR’s in your next training block)
+(And as we all know, technical improvements quickly lead to big personal records in your next training block)

 The next issue we encounter is that a number of factors play a huge role in determining how fast you’re going to progress in the olympic lifts.
 Here are just a few of them: